plotly/plotlylab/README.md

 into a single conda package.
 For background on this approach, see https://github.com/jonmmease/jupyterlab_delux

-**Note:** A conda environment with PlotlyLab installed with take up just under 3GB of disk space
+**Note:** A conda environment with PlotlyLab installed with take up around 3.5 GB of disk space

 ### Installation instructions